django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 ## Generate session data for other users

-* **Check your learning**: Send a private message to your small-group leader explaining why were you able to generate session data that the server trusted?
+* **Check your learning**: Send a private message to your small-group leader explaining why were you able to generate session data that the server trusted.

 ---